Skip to main content

 The lack of current EEOC guidance on ADA incentive limits remains the most significant challenge in wellness program compliance.

-A participatory program that does not require you to answer a or undergo a medical exam is generally not subject to the ADA’s incentive limitations.
+A participatory program that does not require you to answer a health risk assessment or undergo a medical exam is generally not subject to the ADA’s incentive limitations.
 However, once that same program asks you to complete a health risk assessment or undergo a biometric screening, it must be “voluntary” under the ADA, and the question of the incentive limit arises.

 Because the EEOC has failed to provide a clear rule, employers are left to assess their own risk.
 Many legal experts advise caution, suggesting that employers keep incentives for such programs modest to avoid any appearance of coercion.